LOGBOOK

 The LOGBOOK Cloud

-Whenever your primary device has an internet connection, the data recorded by LOGBOOK is automatically uploaded to your LOGBOOK in the LOGBOOK Cloud.
+Whenever your Primary Device has an internet connection, the data recorded by LOGBOOK is automatically uploaded to your LOGBOOK in the LOGBOOK Cloud.
 If your LOGBOOK is regularly synchronized with the LOGBOOK Cloud, you can access LOGBOOK via the internet and there is always a backup copy of the logbook.

 The LOGBOOK Cloud uses servers in Germany and is therefore subject to high European security standards.